The Dark Side of CLA: Benefits and Dangers

 However, when put under the microscope of a more discerning eye, one not motivated by pure profit, you’ll quickly see that all is not so rosy with the “golden boy” of stim-free weight loss supplements.
 And with that, we discuss CLA benefits and dangers for the topic of today’s post -- the dark side of CLA.

-But, before we get into the potential dangers that accompany CLA supplementation, let’s backtrack and give a brief discussion of what CLA is and what its purported benefits are.
+But, before we get into the potential dangers or negative CLA side effects, let’s backtrack and give a brief discussion of what the supplement is and what its purported benefits are.

 What is CLA and Is CLA bad for you?

 Conjugated linoleic acid (CLA) is a type of polyunsaturated fatty acid naturally occurring in the human body that’s similar to an omega-6 fatty acid.
 (It’s also technically a trans fat, which is typically thought of as a bad fat, but the “bad” trans fats are really the ones that are artificially created through partial hydrogenation.

 CLA is a naturally occurring fat in foods, and has been dubbed as one of the “good” fats present in beef and dairy products, due to it benefits related to weight loss and skin health, which we’ll get into more in a bit.

 The amounts of CLA in meat and dairy is rather low though, which makes obtaining enough CLA through whole foods alone rather difficult and expensive.
 In fact, the average intake of CLA for men and women in the United States is 212 mg / day and 151 mg / day, respectively.
 FYI, this is far below the dosages needed to reap the fat loss benefits of CLA as documented in research trials.

 When considering CLA benefits and danger, it’s important to take a look at research detailing both sides and CLA side effects.
 Speaking of research, let’s take a look at what research has to say concerning any fat loss benefits regarding this fat-burning fatty acid - we will go over the dangers afterward.